MuhammadAli013/Professional_Projects/Image_Segmentation/README.md

 #### Inference
 This part is tricky actually.
 As we can not use the a big image for training same goes for inference.
 Say a drone image is 5000x4000 pixels.
 It's not possible to use this whole image.
 So we had to cut the images into tiles, and then merge the tiles to rebuild the full prediction of the image.

-Consider it as an output image of bigger size.
+Consider it as a test image of bigger size.
 So we have to make tiles to use it with the model.
 ![segments out](../Helping_Images/segments_out.png)

-The tiles from the output image:
+The tiles from the test image:
 ![segments out 1](../Helping_Images/segments_image_tiles.png)
 The output from the model for each tiles:
 ![segments out tiles](../Helping_Images/segments_out_tiles_pred.png)